 Jaipur – The Pink City

-Jaipur is the capital of Rajasthan and nicknamed the “Pink City”.
+Jaipur is the capital of Rajasthan and is nicknamed the “Pink City”.
 Upon walking around the old city, it becomes obvious why as you walk through gorgeous, pink-colored architecture.
+It’s no wonder the city is on everyone’s India itinerary!

 Nowadays, pink buildings are an icon of the city.
-The most beautiful prominent building in the city being Hawa Mahal “Palace of the Winds” which contains 953 windows.
+The most beautiful prominent building in the city is Hawa Mahal “Palace of the Winds,” which contains 953 windows.

 Tip: To get a shot like this, head across the street away from the masses of tourists up a stairwell.
 You will eventually get to a rooftop where there are a few shops, but they don’t mind if you stop to take a photo.